YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What haircut is safer if the sides look too thick and the top looks thin?

-If the main problem is that the sides and back look too thick compared with the top, I usually prefer a conservative trim of the non transplanted hair rather than buzzing the recipient area.
+If the main problem is that the sides and back look too thick compared with the top, a conservative trim of the non-transplanted hair is usually safer than buzzing the recipient area.

-I do not like aggressive skin fades early after surgery.
+I avoid aggressive skin fades early after surgery.
 A skin fade can expose the donor area and make normal temporary changes look more dramatic.

 When the donor is cut too short, tiny color differences, healing dots, shock loss, and uneven density become easier to see.
 The patient may then believe the donor was damaged, even when the area simply needs time and length.

-This is why I prefer patients to avoid very short guards in the early months.
-A slightly longer and softer haircut often looks calmer than a sharp buzz.
+Very short guards are better avoided in the early months.
+A slightly longer and softer haircut often looks quieter than a sharp buzz.

-If a patient insists on grooming, I usually want the haircut to be done slowly, gently, and only after the scalp has healed well.
+If a patient insists on grooming, the haircut should be done slowly, gently, and only after the scalp has healed well.
 The barber should know that this is a recent surgical scalp, not ordinary hair.

-For many patients, the best choice is not a dramatic change.
-It is a small adjustment that makes daily life easier without making the healing area the center of attention.
+For many patients, the safer choice is not a dramatic change.
+It is a small adjustment that makes returning to work or daily life easier without making the healing area the center of attention.

 Patients who are worried about the donor can read more about how the donor area can look normal after FUE even when it looks strange in the early months.